woman with colorful nails break egg to show egg white represents cervical mucus

 • During your period: Vaginal discharge is masked by the menstrual blood released when your uterine lining breaks down.

 • Before ovulation: Cervical mucus is clear or translucent with a watery but not stretchy texture, similar to that of lubricants.
-This is when you can start having sex regularly, or more often than usual, to increase your chances of pregnancy.
+This is when you should start having sex regularly, or more often than usual to increase your chances of pregnancy.

 • During ovulation: Ovulation discharge takes on a raw egg-white consistency.
 In fact, this type of discharge can stretch to more than an inch!
+These are surefire indicators that you’re ovulating.
 Egg-white cervical mucus provides the best environment for sperm to swim toward the egg and fertilize it.

 Now that you know how your ovulation discharge changes throughout the cycle, you can better identify your fertile window (a short period of 5-6 days) to get the most out of your baby-making efforts.